younata/personal_knowledge/src/programming/swift/pattern_matching.md

 }
 ```

-You can also overload the `~=` operator to provide a custom expression matching beavior.
+You can also overload the `~=` operator to provide a custom expression matching behavior.

 ```swift
 func ~= (pattern: String, value: Int) -> Bool {